osiris1004/interview-question/java/Mock interview/interview1.md

 ## 9:
 ### Core Spring Framework Annotations
 1. @Required<br>
-tells a property monst not be null. hence most have a value
+tells a property most not be null. hence most have a value
 2. @Autowired :<br>
 inject dependency
 @Bean<br>